tc39/proposal-source-phase-imports/README.md

 ## Motivation

-For both JavaScript and WebAssembly, there is a need to be able to more closely customize the loading, linking and execution of modules beyond the standard host execution model.
+For both JavaScript and WebAssembly, there is a need to be able to more closely customize the loading, linking, and execution of modules beyond the standard host execution model.

 For WebAssembly, imports and exports for WebAssembly models often require custom